 Principles of Assessment

 Teachers understand that students learn at different rates and through different experiences.
 The CPM materials have been designed to support mastery over time through a student-centered, problem-based course, and this approach supports students’ different learning styles.
-But when changing the materials and changing the methodology, the teacher must also change her assessment practices.
-She cannot tell students she wants them to explain their thinking during class and then assess them with only a multiple choice test.
+But when changing the materials and changing the methodology, teachers must also change their assessment practices.
+Teachers cannot tell students they want them to explain their thinking during class and then assess them with only a multiple choice test.
 Students will quickly realize that “explaining” is not valued enough to be given the time to be assessed.

 Along with the type of assessment questions they ask, we want teachers to consider assessment as important as instruction, texts, and activities.
 Below are CPM’s Principles of Assessment.

 The teacher must create an assessment that complements what students did during class.
-The teacher is the only one who knows the discussions that occurred in his/her classroom, the topics that caused the students to pause and explore more deeply, and the areas that were perfectly clear.
-Though CPM provides examples of chapter assessments that are samples the teacher should never administer the sample assessment without careful consideration.
-Rather, these samples should be used to guide the teacher when developing her own assessment.
+The teacher is the only one who knows the discussions that occurred in their classroom, the topics that caused the students to pause and explore more deeply, and the areas that were perfectly clear.
+Though CPM provides sample chapter assessments, the teacher should never administer the sample assessment without careful consideration.
+Rather, these samples should be used to guide teachers when developing their own assessment.
 The teacher should never give sample assessments without careful scrutiny.
 Working with colleagues to develop common assessments is a great learning experience for everyone involved, but even if you are giving common assessments, you may need to adapt the assessment slightly for each class.
-Adaptations does not necessarily mean “rewriting” but might include letting students to use their notes on part of the assessment, or allowing students to select a subset of the problems so that they may demonstrate their strengths.
+Adaptations does not necessarily mean “rewriting” but might include letting students use their notes on part of the assessment, or allowing students to select a subset of the problems so that they may demonstrate their strengths.
 Students can give justifications for their choices.

 When a teacher does not take the time to make sure every question is well phrased and is grammatically correct, we cannot be sure we are assessing the student’s mathematical ability.
-If the problems are poorly phrased, a student who knows the math may never have a chance to demonstrate his knowledge if he struggles through trying to make sense of the question.
+If the problems are poorly phrased, a student who knows the math may never have a chance to demonstrate their knowledge if they struggle through trying to make sense of the question.
 Typographical errors can also cause anxiety and distress.
 Teachers need to take care to be sure they are making the mathematics the key thing being assessed.